phamt6/sandbox-aiven/README.md

 - **models**: contains all migration files
 - **seeders**: contains all seed files

-The `ca.pem` file is required to establish a connection with your **Aiven for MySQL** database and can be downloaded from the Aiven service interface and place it under the same `config` folder for easy reference.
+The `ca.pem` file is required to establish a connection with your **Aiven for MySQL** database and can be downloaded from the Aiven service interface.
+I will place it under the same `config` folder for easy reference.
 You will also need to create an `.env` file at the root of your project folder, and provide the following parameters (Database Name, Host, Port, User, Password) from your Aiven Console so you can make a reference to them with the `dotenv` package.

 ![image](/img/aiven-config.png)